antoniomagherini/jamunet-morpho-braided/README.md

 - <code>model</code>, contains the modules and noteboooks with the deep-learning model;
 - <code>other</code>, contains documents, images, and other files used during the project; (to be added soon)
 - <code>postprocessing</code>, contains the modules used for the data postprocessing;
-- <code>preliminary</code>, contains the notebooks with the preliminary data analysis, satellite image visualization, preprocessing, and other examples; (to be added soon)
+- <code>preliminary</code>, contains the notebooks with the preliminary data analysis, satellite image visualization, preprocessing steps, and other examples; (to be added soon)
 - <code>preprocessing</code>, contains the modules used for the data preprocessing.

-The file <code>braided.yml</code> is the environment file with all dependencies, needed to run all the notebooks.
+The file <code>braided.yml</code> is the environment file with all dependencies, needed to run the notebooks.

 <p align="center" style="margin-top: 1px;">
     <!-- <img src="images\jamuna_narrow_.png" alt>  -->